 The bathroom can be one of the harder places to decorate in the home.
 Bathmat, check.
 Fun shower curtain, check.
 Mirror frame, check.
-However, it can feel like something is still missing.
+However, it can still feel like something is missing.
 That’s where plants come in.
-Toss a pot into that corner, or hang a pot right over the sink.
+Toss a pot into that corner, or hang one right over the sink.
 The possibilities are almost endless.
 Figuring out good bathroom plants can really brighten and freshen up the room.
-Unlike finding a regular houseplant that stays in a room with minimal temperature change, finding a plant that thrives in low light and humid conditions is key for the perfect bathroom plant.
+Unlike finding a regular houseplant that stays in a room with minimal temperature change, finding a plant that thrives in low light and humid conditions is key for the perfect bathroom decor.
 Most bathrooms have minimal light and some may even be windowless, which means artificial light can be used to keep the plant alive.
 Choose plants for your bathroom that can survive in high humidity, low light, and constant temperature changes.
 Need a place to shop for a new plant?
 Check out these plant shops in NYC.

 Best Bathroom Plants